-Owens Scars on Glass Bottles – What are they?
+Owens Scars on Old Glass Bottles – What are they?

-The scar is formed during the bottle manufacturing process (in this case, a vacuum suction process) when hot molten glass is sucked upward into a mold and steel shears cut off a portion (“gob”) of the molten glass leaving the scar.
+The scar was formed during the bottle manufacturing process (in this case, a vacuum suction process) when hot molten glass was sucked upward into a mold and a steel blade or knife cut off a portion (“gob”) of the molten glass leaving the scar on the base of the finished bottle.
 True Owens scars are NEVER seen on handmade (mouthblown) bottles of any type.
 They are NOT “pontil marks” or “pontil scars”.
 There are other types of base marks and seams on bottles that may look somewhat similar at a quick glance.

-On many earlier bottles and jars made using automatic Owens-type bottle machines (especially during the 1904-mid 1920s era), the scar is often more roughly formed, rather crude or “sloppy” looking and the seam line tends to be more “feathered” or “rippled” with a “centipede” like appearance.
+On many earlier bottles and jars made using automatic Owens-type bottle machines (especially during the 1904-1930s era), the scar was often more roughly formed, somewhat “sloppy” looking and the seam line tends to be more “feathered” or “rippled” with a “centipede-like” appearance.
+The rougher, feathered appearance of the ring became more pronounced when the blade was in need of re-sharpening.
+After the 1930s the rings (in most cases) became larger, “cleaner” and neater.

 Since “a picture is worth a thousand words” as the old saying goes, here are three photos that (hopefully) will illustrate the general appearance of the Owens scar more effectively.